kionsoftware/kion-cli/README.md

                                      Defaults to 'false'.
 kion.disable_cache                   Prevents Kion CLI from caching STAK if 'true', defaults
                                      to 'false'.
-kion.default_region                  The region to use for any favorites that do not have the
+kion.default_region                  The CSP region to use if one is not provided by argument
-                                     'region' property set.
+                                     flag or environment variable.

 FAVORITES
 ---------